 What is a Lean To Conservatory?

-A lean to are simple style conservatories with clean lines that give homes a contemporary look.
-The style is ideal for properties with low eaves such as bungalows or other buildings with restricted space, as the pitch of the lean-to can vary.
-Lean tos are also called suntraps or garden rooms.
+A lean to conservatory is simple style conservatory with clean lines that give homes a contemporary look.
+The style is ideal for properties with low eaves such as bungalows or other buildings with restricted space, as the pitch of lean-to conservatories can vary.

 They tend to be constructed to the back or side of the building, to an external wall.
 The lean to is the most popular conservatory style in the UK.
 The roof system of a lean to is angled away from the house, and the conservatory can be either floor to roof glass or constructed upon low-level walls known as dwarf walls, or pillars.